Iran says it is in charge of security of Strait of Hormuz - state radio

 Iran’s oil exports, its economy’s lifeblood, have dropped to about 400,000 bpd in May from 2.5 million bpd in April last year.

+Meeting on Friday on the sidelines of a regional summit in Kyrgyzstan, Chinese President Xi Jinping told Iran’s President Hassan Rouhani on Friday that China will promote steady development of ties with Iran no matter how the situation changes, the official Xinhua news agency reported.

-Writing by Parisa Hafezi; Editing by Robert Birsel & SImon Cameron-Moore
+Writing by Parisa Hafezi; Editing by Robert Birsel & Simon Cameron-Moore